 1. What pre-requisites are required to be considered for the program?

 In addition, students are required to have a cumulative GPA of 2.5 or greater, complete a minimum of 20 hours (documented) of volunteer service under the supervision of a PT or PTA.
-Volunteer hours must be a minimum of five (5) hours in at least two (2) different type of healthcare settings.
+Volunteer hours must be a minimum of five (5) hours in at least two (2) different types of healthcare settings.
+Attend a mandatory program information session.

 2. How much will the PTA Program cost?

-Tuition for this 74 credit hour program will be approximately $7,731.00 ($104.48 per credit hour) for Florida residents and $30,103.00 ($406.80 per credit hour) for non-residents.
+Tuition for this 74 credit hour program will be approximately $7,576.00 ($102.38 per credit hour) for Florida residents and $29,500.00 ($398.65 per credit hour) for non-residents.
 Approximately $700 - $800 will be needed for textbooks, lab fees, uniforms, etc. A satisfactory Florida Department of Law Enforcement (FDLE- $90) Level II Background Screening to include Fingerprinting and Drug Testing.
-This must be completed and received prior to the first day of classes for applicants who have been accepted.
+This must be completed and received prior to the first day of classes for applicants who have been accepted (an additional Background screening and drug test will also be required prior to the second year of the program).
 Additional funds will be needed for clinical internships for transportation, meals, and possible housing.

 3. Will my previous college coursework count toward this program?

-All official transcripts must be submitted to the DSC Record’s Department.
-The Record’s Department will then determine which credits are transferable to the A.S.
+All official transcripts must be submitted to the DSC Admission's Department.
+The Record's Department will then determine which credits are transferable/equivalent to the A.S.
 Degree Program.

 4. Will I be required to obtain a license to practice as a PTA?